 QES is required for high-stakes legal acts like land registration, government dealings, and cross-border filings.

-QES is extremely robust, but more complex and costly to implement.
+QES is the most tamper-resistant option, but more complex and costly to implement.

 It usually requires specialised software, devices, and face-to-face or video ID checks.